wyxfhb/jettl/doc/obsidian/1 Notes.md

 ---
 ---

-Actor Type Enum as Transport?
+dvr for the event as well.

 spawn and setup read accessors, add to palette.

 change to not include event based in description, have event, queue, and notifier.